bsyu1125/learning-git/basic-workflows.md

 Note:
 - You can combine steps 1 and 2 with this command: `git commit -am "{your commit message}"`
     - `git commit -am` is pretty much `git add -A` with `git commit -m`

+### How do I create a new branch?
+1. Make a local branch by running: `git branch {branchName}`

+Creating a local branch does not mean that you are automatically working in that branch.
+To start working in that branch you will need to _checkout_ the branch by running: `git checkout {branchName}`.

+But there's a better way to do this since it's such a common workflow!

+1. Make a local branch **AND** checkout that branch by running: `git checkout -b {branchName}`